 Once again, make sure to plan ahead.
 Stay 2 or 3 nights to maximize your potential.
 The Tikal Jungle lodge is optimal since you are right next to the park, and can return for a nap without having to drive an hour back to town!

-#7) Shuttles and buses to Tikal are running, but less frequently in 2021
+#7) Shuttles and buses to Tikal are running, but less frequently than before

 We’ve encountered this issue SO many times in our travels across the world during the pandemic.
-Shuttles and buses aren’t running anywhere near their normal schedules.
+Shuttles and buses aren’t running at their normal schedules.
 Worse yet, many of their websites haven’t been updated since the beginning of the pandemic.

 Our recommendation is to call/contact the bus and shuttle companies directly.
 If you’re not able to reach them, contact hotels and hostels in the area – they’ll usually have the latest information.